By LMG Calla Victoria

 Commonly known as sunflowers, the scientific name is Helianthus Annuus.
 Sunflowers are native to America, and nearly 3,000 years ago Native Americans domesticated them for food production.
 Lewis and Clark made mention in their journals of its usage by the plains Indians (Native Americans).
 The common Sunflower is a

-typical member of the Asteraceae, one of the largest and most successful families of plants.
+typical member of the Asteraceae family, one of the largest and most successful families of plants.

 After planting the bank of sunflowers I enjoyed watching their growing stages.
 Once the stark was good and tall, there is a bowl that appears on the very top of the stark, and the bowl would be facing the sky.
 Then in the